Physics-Based Machine Learning Closures and Wall Models for Hypersonic Transition-Continuum Boundary Layer Predictions: Introduction

 We additionally introduce a class of data-driven wall models based on reconstructed particle velocity distribution functions rather than prescribed macroscopic quantities.
 These models represent the velocity distribution as a convex combination of skewed Gaussian functions, inspired by formulations which have successfully captured bimodal and otherwise nonequilibrium velocity distributions in rarefied flows~\cite{PhysRevE.81.056314, GRAUR201187}.
 This formulation provides a flexible yet physically grounded basis for capturing the non-Maxwellian character of wall-proximate distributions in hypersonic flows.
 The macroscopic wall quantities are obtained by analytic integration of the modeled distribution functions.
 This approach replaces empirical wall closure models with a physically informed alternative derived from kinetic theory, thereby addressing one of the key limitations of conventional CFD treatments in the transition-continuum regime and extending the validity of continuum solvers to more rarefied conditions.

 This paper is organized as follows.
 Section~\ref{sec:Governing Equations} reviews the governing equations and the baseline transport models.
 Section~\ref{sec:ML Closure} introduces and validates the deep learning framework, transport closure models, and Boltzmann distribution function-based wall models.
 Section~\ref{sec:Results} presents the application of the optimized transport models and wall models to two-dimensional boundary layer flows.
+Section~\ref{sec:out-of-sample-geo} tests the generalization of flat plate-trained models to an unseen-in-training geometry.
 Finally, Section~\ref{sec:conclusion} summarizes the key findings and outlines directions for future work.